Transform your home as you start with your wooden floors!

 Uses: Wood from the hickory is used for structural parts, especially where strength and thinness are required.
 Decorative hickory veneers are also commonly used.

-OAK: Oak is the most widely used hardwood.
+Oak is the most widely used hardwood.
 There are more than 60 species of oak , which can be separated into two basic varieties; white and red.
 The red variety is also known as black oak (a reference to its bark).
-Oak is a heavy, strong, light colored hardwood.
+Oak is a heavy, strong, light coloured hardwood.
 It is ring porous, due to the fact that more and larger conductive vessels are laid down early in the summer, rather than later.
 Prominent rings and large pores give oak a course texture and prominent grain.
-Oak also has conspicuous medullary rays which can be seen as “flakes” in quarter sawed oak lumber.
+Oak also has conspicuous rays which can be seen as “flakes” in quarter sawed oak lumber.
 Oak is the most popular wood used to craft American and English country designs.
 It is also used for Gothic and William & Mary reproductions, as well as many transitional and contemporary pieces.

 2.FREE AFTERCARE PRODUCTS